 Who Finances The Epa's Superfund

-Mar 13, 2026 · 6 min read
+6 min read

 Introduction

 The Environmental Protection Agency's Superfund program is a critical federal initiative designed to clean up the nation's most contaminated sites, addressing hazardous waste that poses risks to human health and the environment.
-Established under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980, the Superfund program operates on a unique financing model that blends government appropriations with industry contributions.
+Still, established under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980, the Superfund program operates on a unique financing model that blends government appropriations with industry contributions.
 Understanding who finances the EPA's Superfund is essential to grasping how the United States tackles long-term environmental remediation, ensuring accountability and sustainability in cleaning up polluted areas across the country.

 Detailed Explanation

-In 2020, Congress reinstated the Superfund tax as part of the Infrastructure Investment and Jobs Act, marking a pivotal change in how the program is financed.
+In 2020, Congress reinstated the Superfund tax as part of the Infrastructure Investment and Jobs Act, marking a key change in how the program is financed.
 The reinstated tax applies to chemical manufacturers, producers, and importers, ensuring that the industries contributing to hazardous waste generation once again bear a significant share of the cleanup costs.
 This reinstatement reflects a renewed commitment to the "polluter pays" principle, which holds that those responsible for contamination should finance its remediation.

 Beyond the Superfund tax, the EPA also recovers costs from responsible parties through enforcement actions.
 Under CERCLA, the EPA can identify and hold liable the companies or individuals responsible for the contamination, compelling them to pay for cleanup efforts.
 This mechanism not only recovers costs but also deters future environmental negligence by making polluters financially accountable.